 Born in Eastwood on August 9th, 1875, Thomas William Oates began his cricket career with Eastwood Collieries CC.

-In April 1896 he was chosen as one of the XXII Colts v Nottinghamshire and then appeared for J.A.
-Dixon's Colts XI v Nottingham Castle and Nottinghamshire Colts v Yorkshire Colts, both in early May 1896.
+In April 1896 he was chosen for the XXII Colts v Nottinghamshire and later appeared for J.A.
+Dixon's Colts XI v Nottingham Castle and Nottinghamshire Colts v Yorkshire Colts, in early May 1896.

-He began the 1897 season as one of the original members of the Nottinghamshire v Gloucestershire at Cheltenham on August 12, 13 and 14, 1897, when he deputised for A. Pike.
+He began the 1897 season as one of the original members of the Nottinghamshire team to play Gloucestershire at Cheltenham in August, when he deputised for Arthur Pike.

 In 1919 he actually had a batting average of 30.76 and in 1911 of 20.66.
 Oates continued to represent Nottinghamshire until nearly 50 years of age and his final first-class match was for Nottinghamshire v Leicestershire at Leicester in June 1925.
 He held the Nottinghamshire record for dismissals (967: 744 catches and 223 stumpings) until it was broken by Chris Read in 2017